machikania/phyllosoma/documents/readme-pu-e.txt

 　　　　　　　　　　　　　　　　　　　　　　　　　　2024.12.28
-　BASIC Execution Environment Open Platform for Raspberry Pi Pico MachiKania type P by KenKen & Katsumi
+　BASIC Execution Environment Open Platform for Raspberry Pi Pico MachiKania type PU by KenKen & Katsumi

 MachiKania is an open platform for microcontrollers with a BASIC compiler.
-MachiKania type P is equipped with a Raspberry Pi Pico (Pico 2, Pico W) and an NTSC video output circuitry to provide a portable BASIC execution environment.
+MachiKania type PU is equipped with a Raspberry Pi Pico (Pico 2, Pico W) and an NTSC video output circuitry to provide a portable BASIC execution environment.
 External devices such as general-purpose I/O, SPI, and I2C can be easily controlled from BASIC.